 Definition, types of dyslexia, symptoms, treatment and brain training exercises

-Train the neuronal networks every child should strengthen.
+Train the neuronal networks that your child needs most.

 The CogniFit brain training program for dyslexic children is a neuroscientific program specifically designed to improve mental agility in children with learning disorders, such as dyslexia.
-The training helps boost reading and writing skills, enhance concentration, learning agility and academic achievement.
-It is recommended for children under the age of 13 years.
+The training helps boost reading and writing skills, enhance concentration and learning agility.

-The CogniFit program has been developed by a team of international neuroscientists using the latest advances and discoveries in neuroscience.
-By associating those technologies with cool brain games, the CogniFit program makes each training session both fun and effective.
+The CogniFit program has been developed by a team of neuroscientists using the latest advances and discoveries in neuroscience.
+By associating those technologies with fun brain games, the CogniFit program makes each training session very effective.

-CogniFit exercises are individually tailored to every child’s age and unique profile, targeting specifically neural connections impaired by each form of dyslexia.
-While children are enjoying cool and engaging video games, they are actually enhancing their learning capacity, performance and mental agility with clinically validated exercises.
-Critical skills they will need to succeed.
+CogniFit exercises are individually tailored to every child’s age and unique profile, targeting specifically weak neural connections.
+While children are playing fun and engaging video games, they are actually enhancing their learning capacity, performance and mental agility with clinically validated exercises.
+These are critical skills they will need to succeed.

-CogniFit specific training program for children with dyslexia has been clinically validated and proven by a wide range of schools, universities, and hospitals around the world.
+CogniFit specific training program has been clinically validated and proven by a wide range of schools, universities, and hospitals around the world.